jddf/spec/README.md

 Each of these files is an array of objects containing:

 * `name`, a human-readable name describing the schema
-* `schema`, a correct JDDL schema to validate against
+* `schema`, a correct JDDF schema to validate against
 * `strictInstance`, whether the validator should use strict instance semantics
 * `instances`, an array of objects containing:
   * `instance`, a JSON value that should be validated against the schema